Notable firings and resignations from Trump’s White House | WTOP

-WASHINGTON (AP) — Notable firings and resignations from President Donald Trump’s White House since he took office on Jan.
+Notable firings and resignations from President Donald Trump’s White House since he took office on Jan.
 20, 2017. —Oct.
 9: Trump announces U.N.
-Ambassador Nikki Haley’s resignation, effective at end of the…
+Ambassador Nikki Haley’s resignation, effective at end of the year. —Aug.
+29:…

 —Oct.
 9: Trump announces U.N.
 Ambassador Nikki Haley’s resignation, effective at end of the year.